saraemoore/saraemoore.com/_posts/2014-03-25-testing-the-limits-of-ggplot2s-geomboxplot.md

 tags: [ggplot2, r, dataviz]
 ---

-Let me just start by saying this: if you're in the business of visualizing data, [ggplot2](http://ggplot2.org) is great.
-There's a bit of a learning curve, especially for those new to [R](http://www.r-project.org/) — but it's pretty redeeming when you finally master it and people actually **want** to look at your graphics.
-These days — partly for aesthetics and consistency, but also partly out of pure stubbornness — I try to create all of my plots with ggplot.
+If you're in the business of visualizing data, [ggplot2](http://ggplot2.org) is great.
+There's a bit of a learning curve, especially for those new to [R](http://www.r-project.org/) -- but it's pretty redeeming when you finally master it and people actually **want** to look at your graphics.
+For aesthetics and consistency -- but also partly out of pure stubbornness -- I try to create all of my static plots with ggplot.
 This generally involves a lot of [documentation](http://docs.ggplot2.org/current/)-consulting and [stackoverflow](http://stackoverflow.com/questions/tagged/ggplot2)-searching, but luckily for me, the internet can usually provide at least one answer (if not ten) for most ggplot problems.

 Recently, though, I ran up against an unexpected roadblock when attempting to make a fairly simple boxplot.
 Here's the idea: a continuous measure on the y-axis, boxes with a color fill defined by a two-level factor, and a numerical but discrete and non-linearly-increasing measure of time on the x-axis.
 Here's some simulated data to demonstrate: